rebelvg/KolpaqueClientElectron/README.md

 Electron version of Kolpaque Client

 Multiplatform GUI for livestreamer/streamlink.
-Supports KLPQ stream service and twitch.
+Supports KLPQ stream service, twitch and youtube (with your own api key).
 Works on Windows, Mac, Linux.

 Run from source.